How To Use A VA Loan For An Investment Property

 While your property must serve as your primary residence, you’re allowed to rent out one or more rooms in your single-family home.
 So, if you want to finance with a VA home loan and generate some rental income, consider purchasing a home with additional rooms or space.

-You can also buy a property that has a detached apartment on the lot or a garage that has been converted into a living space if you prefer more separation from your potential tenants.
+You can also buy a property with a detached apartment on the lot or a garage that’s been converted into a living space if you prefer more separation from your potential tenants.
+You may also consider turning that extra space into a vacation rental through Airbnb or Vrbo.

 3. Buy A Multiunit Property